Aroop-Singh/Selenium_scraper/README.md

 4. Customize the URL and search query manually inside the script.
 5. No login is required for Amazon.

-Note: Update this line to taget a specific page or update the search query as well
+Note: Update this line to target a specific page or update the search query as well
       driver.get("https://www.amazon.com")